Marshawn Lynch Refuses To Stand For National Anthem– Will He Be Blackballed Like Colin Kaepernick?

 Kapernick’s choice to sit or kneel during the anthem was influenced by a spate of murders of black men by the police.
 But according to Raiders coach, Jack Del Rio, this is something that Marshawn Lynch has been doing for over 10 years.

 “[Lynch] said, ‘This is something I’ve done for 11 years.
-It’s not a form of anything other than me being myself,'” Del Rio said to The Guardian.
+It’s not a form of anything other than me being myself,'” Del Rio said to the Guardian.
 “I said, ‘So you understand how I feel.
 I very strongly believe in standing for the national anthem, but I’m going to respect you as a man.
 You do your thing, and we’ll do ours.’
 So that’s a non-issue for me.”

-According to The Guardian, there are photos which indicate that Lynch used to stand for the “Star Spangled Banner” when he played for the Seattle Seahawks.
+According to the Guardian, there are photos which indicate that Lynch used to stand for the “Star Spangled Banner” when he played for the Seattle Seahawks.
 But during his break from the NFL last year, he did say that he supports Kaepernick’s protest.

 Kaepernick’s protest was heavily criticized by NFL insiders and fans alike.
 When he started to sit during the national anthem in games, 49ers fans would buy his jersey to burn it.
 At this point, Colin isn’t on a team despite a strong performance record.
 This has led many to believe that he’s being blackballed by owners in the league because of his protest.